KowalewskiPawel/KowalewskiPawel/README.md

 ### About Me

-Software Engineer and former University Lecturer, I'm a coding and programming enthusiast with a primary focus on Web Development and related technologies that hold significant potential for positive impact.
+Software Engineer, Educator, Content Creator, and a former University Lecturer.
+Coding and programming enthusiast with a primary focus on Web Development and related technologies that hold significant potential for positive impact.
 Beyond my professional pursuits, I'm an amateur electro-acoustic guitarist, motorcyclist, and rally enthusiast outside of working hours.

 ### My Motto - "Act, Reflect, Persist, Learn"